-BATTLEFIELD 6 CFG Commands, Visibility Brightness Fix, Color Presets, Connection Drop/Disconnection
+BATTLEFIELD 6 CFG, Jump Penalty Zoom Sway Fix, Visibility Brightness Fix, Color Presets, Connection Drop/Disconnection

 BATTLEFIELD 6